youroldmangaming/DOX/docs/index.md

 This project will cover it all, with no simple demarcation, as these fields are all deeply intertwined.

+Thanks to Mr. Dale, in 1979 bringing his AppleII into the Parents Day at school, it was at this very instance in time I set out to becomming a Computer Scientist.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_mOaCiMCN2Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Core Features

 ### 1. Project and Experiment Logging